+As of June 30, 2010 we have not utilized any portion of this agreement as we feel its use would cause significant dilution to our shareholders if it were executed at the Company's depressed shares price.
+We continue to review our options as to using this agreement in the future, if and when it would serve the best interest of the company and our shareholders.

 Other than the recently completed private placement all of our funding to date has been generated from loans from our officers and directors.
-During the next twelve months we anticipate that we will have sufficient funds to proceed only with basic administrative operations and incremental operations with respect to our TothTelescope, RiverPower, revolutionary desalination technology based on cavitation, H2OGas for the mixing of water and gasoline for use in internal combustion engines, and the Kalmar inventions (FireSAFE, technology for utilizing communal waste as a concrete additive, technology for repairing potholes with the use of recycled plastics, PVC shielded electric cable recycling technology, a biodegreadable deicing liquid, and technology for the neutralization of red-mud, a toxic byproduct of the aluminum/bauxite industry) and an equity interest in 'in4 Kft', a company formed to develop next generation semantic search and content organizer technology.
-All of these technologies are still in the development stage (see Note 4).
-As of March 31, 2009, the Company has only realized limited revenues from the TothTelescope project and has not realized any revenues from the other inventions.
-In addition we only have limited funds available to continue acquiring and developing the diverse number of technologies and to fully implement our business plan.
+During the next twelve months we anticipate that we will have sufficient funds to proceed only with basic administrative operations and incremental operations with respect to our investment in in4 Ltd, the the continued development of our RiverPower technology.

+All other technologies in our portfolio are currently on hold until we realize revenue from our investment in in4 Ltd or RiverPower.
+As of June 30, 2010, the Company has only realized limited revenues from the TothTelescope project, which has been discontinued, and has not realized any revenues from the other inventions.
+In addition we only have limited funds available to continue acquiring and developing the diverse number of technologies available to us, to continue research and development efforts with respect to our current technologies and to fully implement our business plan.
 If we do not obtain the funds necessary for us to continue our business activities we may need to curtail or cease our operations until such time as we have sufficient funds.

 We currently have no other arrangements for such financings and can give you no assurance that such financings will be available to us when required or on terms that we deem acceptable or at all.
-We believe that should our securities commence trading on the over-the-counter marketplace, our ability to raise funds may be enhanced but this in itself will not guarantee that we will be able to raise the capital required to implement some or all of our business strategy.